 Located in Glisy, a suburb of Amiens, our 27,000-sq.m logistics hub employs over 120 people.
 Ideally located near major highways, the site stores and prepares orders and ships our products to our consumers or subsidiaries.

-To support its growth, Clarins will initiate the construction of a second manufacturing plant.
-The 40,000-sq. m plant is scheduled to open in 2024.
+To support its growth, Clarins will initiate the construction of a second manufacturing plant, scheduled to open in 2024.

 Domaine Clarins in Serraval (Haute-Savoie)